Li-Cycle completes sale of certain of its subsidiaries and assets to Glencore

-Additionally, the Li-Cycle Group entered into an equity and asset “stalking horse” purchase agreement with Glencore, in which Glencore agreed to a “stalking horse” credit bid for at least US$12 million for certain of Li-Cycle’s subsidiaries and assets.
-The assets include Li-Cycle’s Spokes in Arizona, Alabama, New York, Germany and the Rochester Hub project, as well as the company’s intellectual property, and assumption of certain of its liabilities.
-The stalking horse agreement also remains subject to approval by the CCAA Court.
+In addition to the term sheet, the Li-Cycle Group entered into an equity and asset “stalking horse” purchase agreement with Glencore, in which Glencore ultimately agreed to a “stalking horse” credit bid of US$46.4 million for certain of Li-Cycle’s subsidiaries and assets.
+The assets included Li-Cycle’s Spokes in Arizona, Alabama, New York, Germany and the Rochester Hub project, as well as the company’s intellectual property, and assumption of certain of its liabilities.

-Li-Cycle’s U.S. subsidiaries (including Li-Cycle Inc., which owns the Arizona Spoke, Alabama Spoke, New York Spoke and Li-Cycle North America Hub, Inc., which owns its Rochester Hub project) commenced proceedings before the United States Bankruptcy Court for the Southern District of New York under Chapter 15 of the U.S. Bankruptcy Code for recognition of the CCAA proceedings as a “foreign main proceeding.”
-The U.S. Bankruptcy Court has imposed a broad stay, for the benefit of Li-Cycle’s U.S. subsidiaries, barring the commencement of legal action, the enforcement of remedies, any act to obtain possession of their property in the United States or to exercise control over such property, and other similar conduct.
+Li-Cycle’s U.S. subsidiaries (including Li-Cycle Inc., which owns the Arizona Spoke, Alabama Spoke, New York Spoke and Li-Cycle North America Hub, Inc., which owns its Rochester Hub project) commenced proceedings before the United States Bankruptcy Court for the Southern District of New York under Chapter 15 of the U.S. Bankruptcy Code, which received recognition of the CCAA proceedings as a “foreign main proceeding.”

 Further information can be found on Business Wire’s website.